raalesir/automated_environment/README.md

 The `-X` flag with `ssh` will allow to display pictures on the local machine from which you `ssh`'d to EC2.

-The goal, however, is to utilize `Jupyter` notebook.
-If the `jupyter` installation went well, we can try launch the notebook from the *same* directory, where the notebook is located:
+It is more convenient, however, to utilize `Jupyter` notebook.
+If the `jupyter` installation went well, we can try launch the notebook from the *same* directory, where the task notebook () is located:

 5. `ubuntu@ip-172-31-20-22:~$ jupyter notebook`
 That should bring you to some ASCII GUI.
+3. make sure that the port 8887 is not listening i.e.: `$ lsof -i :8887`.
+Otherwise
+   change it to someting above 1024 and test again.
 6. If everything went well, the `Jupyter` server is running, and we would like to try to connect to it from the local machine.
-In order to do that one should use  *local posr forwarding*.
-The `Jupyter` will run at `http://localhost:8888/` (inside the EC2 node), so we could use  8887 on our local machine.
+In order to do that one should use  *local port forwarding*.
+The `Jupyter` by default will run at `http://localhost:8888/` (inside the EC2 node), so we could use  8887 on our local machine.

   `ssh -i /home/alexey/Downloads/ACE_Challenge.pem -N -f -L localhost:8887:localhost:8888